lkodinsson/MARS/Fantasy/Skills.md

 ### Fire

 If you try hard enough just about anything can be burned.
 Strong emotions like anger and love are also aspects of fire.
+Fire is about passion and intensity.

 ### Water

 Water is about more than just getting things wet; water also represents flow and calming energy.
 Although sound is generally associated with air, you could say that music is also like water.
-Cold temperatures and cold elemental damage is associated with water.
+Cold temperatures and cold elemental damage is also associated with water.

 ### Light